minkiele/minkiele.github.io/packages/public/src/apps/Journal/entries/001-warioland.md

 you should have a `Total = 8x + 6x + 1.5x + 0.125x = 15.625x`.
 The average gain per game then should
 be `AvgGain = Total / 8x = 15.625x / 8x = 1.9525`, almost doubling whatever you were making before
 the game.
-This proved to be helpful by playing the secret level in World 1, that gives you always 99 coins at the end.
-By playing that level 8 times you should statistically have almost `15.625 * 99 = 1546` coins.
+This proved to be helpful by playing the secret level in World 1, that gives you always 91 coins at the end.
+By playing that level 8 times you should statistically have almost `15.625 * 91 = 1421` coins.
+By playing that level about 60 times you should collect more than 10000 coins.
 Obviously being a game of chances there's always the risk of blowing away the loot.
 One of the limitations also is that you cannot win more 999 coins of loot.

 Why would I put myself through all this?
 Because at the end of the game, when counting up the loot